-“Dance of the womb” BOOK and DVD, have received many reviews, testimonials AND SUPPORT and support from various sources, organisations to individuals and birth reviewers WORLDWIDE.
+“Dance Of The Womb” BOOK and DVD, have received many reviews, testimonials AND SUPPORT and support from various sources, organizations to individuals and birth reviewers WORLDWIDE.

 Thank you for all those who have taken the time to review my resources and helped spread the positive word for all women.
 It is much appreciated. ~Maha Al Musa~

 In Dance of the Womb: A Gentle Guide to Belly Dance for Pregnancy & Birth, Maha Al Musa teaches women how to use the undulating, rhythmic movements of belly dance to more easily engage in labor.
 A 45-minute warmup session introduces viewers to basic moves and ensures that the body is thoroughly prepared to learn the various simple dances.
 This unique approach to pregnancy and birth is facili- tated by a skilled, experienced teacher.
 (Red Polar Pictures in association with BellydanceBirth Productions, 2009)

 “Maha Al Musa has created a remarkable treasure for the birth world-an easy-to-follow, beautifully presented, step-by-step instructional bellydancing DVD called Dance of the Womb.
 Maha’s interest in Middle Eastern Dance was sparked by her Palestinian/Lebanese roots and she brings a lot of love and authenticity to her presentation of the dance techniques.
 Maha has also published a gorgeous companion book, Dance of the Womb.”

 Lesley Everest – Doula Extraordinaire from Montreal Canada –

 “It is a very thorough dvd, so either you can study it as if you were doing a workshop with Maha, following it all in one go, or by chapter, perhaps studying one chapter per day.
 If you choose to study it in spurts, definitely do the warm up exercises before each time, as they feel SO good!